 3.2.2 Participants’ circumstances

-Participants provided mixed feedback about their health and health behaviours; illustrative quotes are provided in Table 2.
+Participants provided mixed feedback about their health and health behaviours; illustrative quotes of this mixed feedback are provided in Table 2.
 Some participants described themselves as being in good health, whereas some mentioned being overweight or obese; a few participants described themselves as unhealthy, mentioned their HIV status, or said that they had been made aware of high blood pressure because of participating in the trial.
 Some mentioned making positive changes to their health behaviours since they started the intervention, whereas a similar number of them claimed to have not made any changes.
 More participants stated that they were regularly physically active than inactive, although more mentioned having an unhealthy diet compared to those who described their diet as healthy.
 Some spoke about not getting enough sleep, but several participants said that they sleep too much.
 A large proportion of participants spoke about spending a significant amount of time on screens (phone or television), but only a few participants mentioned smoking or abusing alcohol.
 Many participants expressed a lack of or limited support for healthy behaviours, or mentioned other intrinsic barriers to healthy behaviour, such as laziness or lack of motivation.
 While participants responded to questions about their health and health behaviours, they did not seem inclined to discuss these in detail, which gives some indication about the priority placed on these topics.

 Insert Table 2 here